Skip to content

 The Palm Zire M150

 Devices like the “Palm Zire” from 2002 couldn’t do much more than a calendar, but they were very handy and somehow cool.
-Since the devices had no entertainment value and you couldn’t make calls with them, the masses naturally stuck with regular cell phones.
+Since the devices had no entertainment value and you couldn’t make calls with them, the masses naturally stuck with conventional cell phones.

 With the rise of competition, especially from Microsoft, and eventually the invention of the smartphone, Palm’s relevance ended.
 In 2010, Hewlett-Packard bought the company and sold the naming rights to China in 2015.